ONSdigital/florence/README.md

 make debug BIND_ADDR=:20000
 ```

-AWS configurations are needed for the dataset file upload process, so make configured correctly for your environment.
+AWS configurations are needed for the dataset file upload process, so make sure the credentials are configured correctly for your environment.
 ```
 export AWS_ACCESS_KEY_ID=<ACCESS_KEY>
 export AWS_SECRET_ACCESS_KEY=<SECRET_KEY>`